-A staff member is eligible to use sick leave in the following circumstances:
+Staff members are eligible to use accrued sick leave in the following circumstances:

-Full-time regular and long-term temporary (appointments of six months or more) staff members accrue sick leave each pay period, equivalent to 12 days per year.
-For staff members in a non-exempt position, or an exempt staff member with leave without pay, the formula to determine sick leave earnings is .046154 times the number of hours worked and/or paid leave hours during the pay period.
+Full-time regular and long-term temporary (appointments of six months or more) staff members accrue sick leave each pay period, equivalent to twelve (12) days per year.
+For staff members in non-exempt positions, or an exempt staff member with leave without pay, the formula to determine sick leave earnings is .046154 times the number of hours worked and/or paid leave hours during the pay period.
 Sick leave does not accrue on overtime hours worked.
 There is not a cap on the number of sick leave hours that may be accrued in a year but at the end of each calendar year a maximum of 1040 unused paid sick leave hours will carry over to the following year.

-A staff member who transfers from one department to another takes along unused, accumulated sick leave hours which are available for immediate use.
+Staff members who transfer from one department to another will retain unused, accrued sick leave hours which are available for immediate use.

-A staff member who is rehired within one year of termination of employment will be credited with the unused, accumulated sick leave as recorded in the leave reporting system of record at the time of her or his voluntary termination.
+Any staff or student staff member who is rehired within one year of termination of employment will be credited with the unused, accrued sick leave as recorded in the leave reporting system of record at the time of their termination.

 IV.
 Sick Leave Use

 A staff member must be the one to notify the supervisor unless he or she is medically unable to do so.
-A staff member should provide notification directly to a supervisor, unless another individual has been officially authorized by the department to accept notifications of absences.
-A supervisor may specify methods of notification (for example, requiring voice-to-voice notification instead of electronic message).
+A staff member should provide notification directly to a supervisor, unless another individual has been officially authorized by the department to accept notification of absences.

-VII.
-Workers' Compensation Time Loss Benefits and Sick Leave Supplementation
+VI.
+Workers' Compensation Time Loss Benefits/Sick Leave Supplementation

-All requests to use accumulated sick leave hours will be acted on by a staff member’s supervisor or department head.
+All requests to use accrued sick leave hours will be acted on by a staff member’s supervisor or department head.
 Abuse of the sick leave policy may result in corrective action.

 The leave reporting system of record maintains records of sick leave earned and used.
-Individual sick leave balances for the pay period are displayed on the staff member’s direct deposit advice.
+Individual sick leave balances for a pay period are displayed on the staff member’s pay advice

 Origination Date: 9/1958